givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 1. What software tools will be used here?
 Are they commercial, or Open Source, or a combination of both?
 Will ThoughtRender need to throw away the tools they are already using, or are some integrations possible?

     Typically, there will be a combination of both Open Source and commercial tools.
 Open Source tools used for image/video processing include FFmpeg and Blender.
 Commercial software tools used in rendering may include Maya, RedShift.
-ThoughtRender does not need to throw away what applications they are using -- various levels of integration and support may be available with Azure for their applications, and this should be assessed on an app by app basis.
+ThoughtRender does not need to throw away what applications they are using; various levels of integration and support may be available with Azure for their applications, and this should be assessed on an app by app basis.
 Open Source tools (Linux or Windows based) are welcome and usable on Azure.

 2. For Linux based tools, does it matter which flavor of Linux is chosen?

     Typically, yes, it is a good idea to check the (1) flavor/distribution and (2) version of Linux that is being used to support the applications (e.g., CentOS, version 7.2).
-There may be multiple versions of Linux in use at the customer for different applications, but this may also be due to lack of maintenance/organization, in which case it could be a good opportunity to help standardize on a single distribution/version to use in this Azure project -- as long as their chosen applications support it.
+There may be multiple versions of Linux in use at the customer for different applications, but this may also be due to lack of maintenance/organization, in which case it could be a good opportunity to help standardize on a single distribution/version to use in this Azure project, as long as their chosen applications support it.

 3. When are these tools used at ThoughtRender?
 Are they part of a workflow?